Conference magazine. Ripping Learning off the Page. Virtual reality is a powerful, low-cost, easy-to-access resource for teachers.

 University of Melbourne Learning Lab, Melbourne, Australia.
 The death of the digital native: four provocations from Digifest speaker, Dr Donna Lanclos.
 In these four provocations, anthropologist Donna Lanclos argues that the notion of the "digital native" is bogus and disempowering, that pandering to student expectations can backfire, universities should be open by default, and our attitude to educational technology needs a rethink.

 2016 Student and Technology Research Study Infographic.
 Educational Technology Infographics Higher Education Infographics Student Infographics Undergraduate School Infographics 2016 Student and Technology Research Study Infographic 2016 Student and Technology Research Study Infographic EDUCAUSE Center for Analysis and Research (ECAR) collaborated with 183 institutions to collect responses from 71,641 undergraduate students across 25 countries about their technology experiences.

-Not only that, but the badges themselves are platform-agnostic, with a GitHub repository containing the details that can be used under an open license.
+Creating publicly available badge projects is one thing, but it’s another when they’re confined to one platform – even if that is your own.
 LinkedIn doubles down on education with LinkedIn Learning, updates desktop site.
 LinkedIn, the social network for the working world that now has some 450 million members and is in the process of being acquired by Microsoft for $26.2 billion, today took the wraps off its newest efforts to expand its site beyond job hunting and recruitment, its two business mainstays.
 The company has launched a new site called LinkedIn Learning, an ambitious e-learning portal tailored to individuals, but also catering to businesses looking to keep training their employees, and beyond that even educational institutions exploring e-learning courses.

-The new site was unveiled today in LinkedIn’s offices in San Francisco, and it comes about a year and a half after LinkedIn acquired online learning site Lynda.com for $1.5 billion.
+Lesson Materials.
+Is virtual reality poised to transform higher ed?
+The challenges of teaching in a continuously developing world.
+Connected Learning.
 Top Ed-Tech Trends of 2015.
 Commonwealth Certificate for Teacher ICT Integration.
 9780262527743 (2) Connected Learning report.
 Paper Calls for New Higher Education Credentialing System.
 Recognizing Online Degree Programs Across State Lines: Taking a More Uniform Approach.
 The digital language divide.
 European Schoolnet.
 Howard Rheingold.
 Schools of the future.